sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 Once the above steps got successfully updated, you can login to Domain name with ``HTTPS`` and able to access Fire Insights application.

-.. note:: Above steps verified with Fire Insights running on HTTPS(443) on port 8443
+.. note:: Above steps are verified with Fire Insights running on HTTPS(443) on port 8443 which is by default.